CRIM-Project/ontop/README.md

 # Examples of SPARQL queries

-You can copy-paste these queries in the SPARQL Endpoint available at the link above
+Copy-paste the queries in the SPARQL Endpoint available at the link above

 ## List of namespaces used in the queries: